My-Random-Thoughts/Various-Code/Company.Standards/README.md

 The code here is just an example and can be used as a template within your company if you wish.
 Have fun with it, and help keep your server name validation up to date.

+Just a quick note, none of these functions include any comment-based help to help cut down on the length, but you really should use it as much as you can.

 Enjoy.